Belle Époque (film): Production

 A Spanish-Portuguese-French co-production, Belle Époque was produced by Fernando Trueba PC, Lola Films, Animatógrafo, and French Production with the collaboration of Sogepaq and Eurimages.
-The film was shot in the summer of 1992 in several villages of Portugal.
+The film was shot between July 5 and August 26, 1992 in several villages of Portugal.
+Trueba chose to shoot there because it was cheaper than filming in Spain (Trueba had a budget of only 160 million pesetas) and because the country had undergone fewer changes between that era and the present day.
+The house and village are located in Arruda dos Vinhos, the train station in Ríos, the church in Sobral de Monte Agraço, and the river in Azambuja.